bitwalker/exirc/README.md

 expect to receive from the client**.
 A simple module is defined below as an example of how you might use ExIrc in practice.
 ExampleHandler here is the one that comes bundled with ExIrc.

+There is also a variety of examples in `examples`, the most up to date of which is `examples/bot`.

 ```elixir
 defmodule ExampleSupervisor do
     defmodule State do